hansroh/skitai/README.rst

   </body>

-If your WSGI app enable handle websocket, it should give  initial parameters to Skitai.
+If your WSGI app enable handle websocket, it should give  initial parameters to Skitai like this,

-You should check exist of env ["websocket_init"], set initializing websocket like this (but except Skito-Saddle, initializing is different).

 .. code:: python

   def websocket (was, message):
     if was.wsinit ():
+      return was.wsconfig (
+        websocket design specs,
-      return was.wsconfig (websocket design specs, keep_alive_timeout = 60, message_encoding = None)
+        keep_alive_timeout = 60,
+        message_encoding = None
+      )

 *websocket design specs* can  be choosen one of 4.